 Today Acoustic guitars are equiped with metal strings, and the composition plus thickness of the strings results in a huge difference in sound.

-The entire structure and design of your guitar
+The entire structure and design of your guitar is to help the strings sound their best.

 The fretboard is a long wooden piece that is mounted on top of the neck.
 The frets and position markers are attached to the fretboard and while playing the strings are pressed into the fretboard.